 Maple Cinnamon Roasted Sweet Potatoes are a simple and healthy side dish to add to any dinner.
 Here, sweet potatoes are oven-roasted until tender with pure maple syrup and a hint of cinnamon and nutmeg.
-This easy to make and clean eating recipe is gluten free, dairy free and great for meal prep too.
+This easy-to-make recipe is gluten-free, dairy-free and great for meal prep too.

 Sweet potatoes will always be a favourite of mine but when combined with things like cinnamon and maple and just a pinch of salt, I’d like to introduce you to my latest obsession!